sunriax/manual/README.md

 ## Additional Information

-You can find more additional information in this [repository](./docs/manual.md) and/or visit the [SUNriaX Project Wikipedia](https://wiki.sunriax.at/) for further information (currently under construction)
+You can find more additional information in this [repository](./docs/manual.md) and/or visit the [WIKI](https://wiki.sunriax.at/) for further information (currently under construction)

 ## Dedication